-Paul Smith and his associates perform research, analysis, and communication in the fields of Sustainable Agriculture, Environment, and Public Policy.
+Paul Smith performs research, analysis, and communication in the fields of Sustainable Agriculture, Environment, and Public Policy.
 Thoughtful, nuanced analysis of issues and data.
 Recommendations and conclusions that reflect perspectives beyond the conventional.
-Examples provided here are from previous work and employment.
+Examples provided here are from current and previous work and employment.

 WHAT’S NEW